sjentsch/lsjDocs/Ch09/Ch09_HypothesisTesting_01.rst

 fashion”.
 That said, there are some things that really do not count as proper research hypotheses in any meaningful sense:

 -  *Love is a battlefield*.
-Thit is too vague to be testable.
+This is too vague to be testable.
 Whilst it is okay for a research hypothesis to have a degree of vagueness to it, it has to be possible to operationalise your theoretical ideas.
    Maybe I am just not creative enough to see it, but I can not see how this can be converted into any concrete research design.
-If that is true then thit is not a scientific research hypothesis, is is a pop song.
+If that is true then this is not a scientific research hypothesis, is is a pop song.
 That does not mean it is not interesting.
 A lot of deep questions that humans have fall into this category.
 Maybe one day science will be able to construct testable theories of love, or to test to see if